-A clinical dietitian may meet with you, depending on your treatment plan.
-They will help you make any changes to your diet during treatments if needed.
+A clinical nutritionist may meet with you, depending on your treatment plan.
+He/she will help you make any changes to your diet during treatments if needed.

 Social Workers

 Social workers are there to support you and your family during your radiotherapy treatments.
 They can provide counselling and can help arrange other supportive services.